thoughtbot/goal-oriented-git/src/2-1-read-the-history.md

 Git history involve referring to specific commits, and we often do that using these unique identifiers.

-Often the full output of `git log` is more than we need: a short summary of each commit would be enough, without authors, dates, or even the full commit message.
+### The `--oneline` option

+In the last chapter we discussed detailed commit messages, which can often get very long.
+If every commit message runs to dozens of lines, the full output of `git log` can be a little overwhelming, and difficult to quickly scan for a particular commit.

 The `git log` command accepts many options to customise the format of the output; one of the most useful is `--oneline`, which only outputs the first line of the commit message, and the first few characters of the unique identifier:

 `$ git log --oneline

+Remember that the first line of the commit message should be a short summary of the commit, so this is a great way to get an overview of recent changes.

 Running `git help log` will give you comprehensive documentation on the other ways you can customise the output of `git log`.